Payment Institution License UK

 Why do we need a payment institution license UK?

 According to Regulation 2(1) of the Payment Services Regulation Act, 2017, there is a total of eight core services that a Payment Institution (PI) can provide.
-Based on the license/authorization a Payment Institution can provide one or all of the following services:
+Based on the Payment Institution License UK an entity can provide one or all of the following services:

 - Services allowing cash to be deposited into a payment account and all of the operations necessary to run a payment account;